-The importance of a nice fitting suit… before you take on a lawsuitPosted 25 Nov 2016 by Law Office of John M. Phillips
+The importance of a nice fitting suit… before you take on a lawsuitPosted 25 Nov 2016 by John Phillips

 Every year, we buy every lawyer who has been with our office for a year a custom suit for Christmas.
 TC is on his fourth.
 It’s not about vanity or even fashion.
 It is about going to court looking professional.
 Nothing flashy.
 Nothing distracting.
 Heck, nothing even that expensive.
 A nice, well fitting suit may not make your preparation at trial any better, but it certainly establishes that it is business time for our clients.
 That we are ready.